 Julie Buffalohead (Ponca Tribe of Oklahoma).
 The Noble Savage.
 2022.
 Courtesy of Jessica Silverman and Sarah Thornton, San Francisco, CA. Photo by Rik Sferra.

-Illustrating Agency

-May 12 - December 1, 2024

-The exhibition highlights the ways in which Native artists have increasingly asserted their agency over representations of their communities and identities through time.
+Illustrating Agency May 12 - December 1, 2024 This exhibition highlights the ways in which Native artists have increasingly asserted agency-the exertion of one's own power-over representations of their communities and identities over time.
 In the early 20th century, white arts educators encouraged Native artists to create "authentic" art-as defined by settlers-that embraced traditional subject matter while often neglecting present realities.
-Decades later, artists began depicting their communities on their own terms.
+In the decades that followed, generations of artists have shrugged off settler expectations by depicting their community on their own terms.
+Such work illustrates the modern Native experience, problematizes harmful stereotypes, and pointedly challenges outsider understandings of Indigenous identity.
 Among the featured artists are Julie Buffalohead (Ponca Tribe of Oklahoma), T.C.
 Cannon (Kiowa/Caddo), Jaune Quick-to-See Smith (Citizen of the Confederated Salish and Kootenai Nation), Wendy Red Star (Apsáalooke (Crow)), and Rose B. Simpson (Santa Clara Pueblo).

 Lindsay McIntyre (Inuk). seeing her (still).
 2020.
 Courtesy of the artist.

 Don't wait for me, just tell me where you're going

+May 12 - December 1, 2024

 Image not available

-Caroline Monnet
+Caroline Monnet \

+May 12 - December 1, 2024

-For this new site-specific installation, Caroline Monnet (Anishinaabe/French) draws inspiration from the traditional eel trap basketweaving practiced by Indigenous people of the Chesapeake watershed.
-The artist responds to the BMA's architecture as a departure point for her distinct aesthetic vocabulary, which inscribes traditional Anishinaabe motifs and cultural practices within contemporary forms and construction materials.
-The installation forcefully claims space, while also reflecting a sense of openness, reception, and transmission.
-In this way, Monnet's work affirms the long-denied place of Indigenous peoples within the world of museums and the fabric of society at large.
+For this new solo site-specific installation, Caroline Monnet (Anishinaabe/French) interweaves inspiration from eel trap pots made by Indigenous people of the Chesapeake Bay watershed along with traditional Anishinaabe longhouses.
+The artist responds to the BMA's architecture as a departure point for her distinct aesthetic vocabulary, which inscribes traditional Anishinaabe motifs and cultural practices within contemporary forms and materials.
+Optically vibrating and resonating outwards, the forms forcefully claim space while also reflecting both a sense of reception and transmission.
+Through doing so, the artist and her work affirm the long-denied place of Indigenous peoples within the world of museums and the fabric of society at large.

-Nicholas Galanin (Tlingit and Unangax[^]).
+Nicholas Galanin (Tlingit and Unangax^).
 Unconverted/ Converted.
 2022.
-Courtesy the artist and Peter Blum Gallery, New York

-Nicholas Galanin

-July 14, 2024 - February 16, 2025

-Nicholas Galanin (Tlingit and Unangax) is creating a new work that continues his critical examinations of cultural appropriation, colonialism, and the complexities of Indigenous identity in the contemporary world.
-For this project, he will juxtapose his existing works alongside a new work that addresses the specificities of the Native experience in the Baltimore region.
+Courtesy the artist and Peter Blum Gallery, New York Nicholas Galanin \ July 14, 2024 - February 16, 2025 Nicholas Galanin's (Tlingit and Unangax ) exhibition presents existing works alongside new work inspired by his continued critical examination of cultural appropriation, colonization, and the complexities of Indigenous identity in the contemporary world.
+His work in Baltimore finds root in his conversations with the local Native community, which sparked directions for his sculptural installations and interventions.

 Laura Ortman (White Mountain Apache).
 My Soul Remainer.
 2017.
-The Baltimore Museum of Art: Purchase with exchange funds from the Pearlstone Family Fund and partial gift of The Andy Warhol Foundation for the Visual Arts, Inc.
+The Baltimore Museum of Art: Purchase with exchange funds from the Pearlstone Family Fund and partial gift of The Andy Warhol Foundation for the Visual Arts, Inc. Laura Ortman \ July 17, 2024 - January 5, 2025 This exhibition puts Laura Ortman's (White Mountain Apache) My Soul Remainer into conversation with a historic Apache fiddle by Amos Gustina.
+Ortman's video work features the artist playing her violin against the dramatic backdrop of the Southwestern landscape, while her collaborator Jock Soto (Diné) assumes reverential postures.
+Ortman's original score builds upon, then radically departs from the overwhelmingly white, male canon of classical music-her score samples a classical Mendelssohn piece, which bleeds into an atmospheric and ethereal composition.
+The pairing of the piece with the Apache fiddle insists upon the ingenuity and enduring community traditions of the Southwest.

-Laura Ortman

-July 17, 2024 - January 5, 2025

-Laura Ortman (White Mountain Apache) collaborated with director Nanobah Becker (Diné) to create her single edition work My Soul Remainer, which features the artist playing the violin within the dramatic Southwestern landscape.
-Her collaborator Jock Soto (Diné), a former principal of the New York City Ballet, assumes reverential postures as Ortman plays her original score, which samples a classical Mendelssohn piece and later bleeds into an atmospheric composition.
-For this exhibition, My Soul Remainer is presented in conversation with a historic violin by Amos Gustina (Western Apache).
-Both works are part of the BMA's collection.